coconautti/sequel/README.md

 # Data Definition Language (DDL)

 sequel has a very limited support for creating and dropping tables, mainly to facilitate testing.
+SQL data types will be added along the way.

+All currently supported SQL data types:

+* bigint
+* boolean
+* clob (*)
+* timestamp (**)
+* varchar

+(*) sequel doesn't have a special type for clobs.
+However, `String`s will be saved automatically as clobs and clobs will be read in as `String`s.
+(**) sequel supports JodaTime's DateTime but with a catch.
+For Records, i.e. when using `query()` you'll get a `java.sql.TimeStamp` as the value type.
+When using `fetch()` timestamps will be returned as `DateTime`s.
+This discrepancy will hopefully change in the near future.

 Create a table with: